feddena/robotic-kitchen/README.md

 ```
 2. install maven
 * download the latest version from the http://maven.apache.org/
-* extract somewhere
+* extract archive somewhere
-* add it to PATH
+* add path to extracted files to PATH

 ## Run